Holland’s castle gardens

 Many of the gardens, including those at Castle Bergh, Amerongen Castle and Castle Verwolde are home to oak and conifer trees that date back several centuries, giving visitors a true sense of history.
 Landgoed Twickel even hosts one of Holland’s 25 official botanical gardens.
 German landscape architect Eduard Petzold took care of its gardens – as he did in Huis Middachten and Amerongen Castle.

 Once you’ve explored the gardens, step into the stately castles of Holland’s wealthy elite.
-Book your ticket to one of Holland’s famous castle attractions, such as Amsterdam Castle Muiderslot or Palace Het Loo.
+Book your ticket to one of Holland’s famous castle attractions, such as Amsterdam Muiderslot or Palace Het Loo.